 Chapter 1 – Why You Need to Start Video Marketing – And the Video Marketing Statistics that Prove It

 Video marketing has shown to be one of the most powerful strategies for promoting and growing your brand online.
 More consumers are interacting with videos today than ever before and, in 2017, it’s imperative that video is an active ingredient in your digital marketing.

 You see, videos have a convincing way of fostering engagement, producing results like click-throughs, shares, lead generation, and sales.

 But don’t take our word for it!
-We’ve compiled 9 stats proving why every brand needs video marketing and tips on how you can implement it in your overall online marketing strategy.
+We’ve compiled 9 stats proving why every brand needs video marketing services and tips on how you can implement it in your overall online marketing strategy.

 #1 Companies using video enjoy 41% more web traffic from search than non-users (Source: SmallBizTrends)